 Because the Company is an exploration company, it has no revenue from mining operations.
-During the nine months ended September 30, 2011, revenue consisted of interest and other income from office rental and contract exploration services provided to third parties.
-During the nine months ended September 30, 2010, revenue consisted primarily of other income from contract exploration services provided to third parties.
+During the years ended December 31, 2011 and 2010, revenue consisted primarily of interest income and other income from office rental and contract exploration services provided to third parties.